 Over the past few decades, the packaging of power chips has been pursuing miniaturization, better thermal performance, and better electrical characteristics, and the packaging technology used has become increasingly complex.
 In the early years, almost all power chips were packaged by wire bonding, but in recent years, power chips using flip-chip packaging have become more and more common.
 To further achieve a higher degree of integration in a single package, many chip manufacturers have developed packaging technology that integrates active and passive components on the same substrate and launched products that look like chips but are modules.

-In the inspection part, as far as SiC is concerned, the most critical is the defect inspection before wafer casting, because the probability of defects in SiC wafers is high, so wafer defect inspection before production is very critical.
-The opposite is true for GaN devices, where the most difficult part is that the etch process cannot damage the GaN structure, which would negatively affect device reliability.
-Therefore, for GaN components, the inspection focus is on the inspection after the etching process.
+Because the probability of defects in SiC wafers is high, wafer defect inspection before production is critical.
+The most critical step is defect inspection before wafer casting.
+The opposite is true for GaN devices, where the most critical part is the etch process, where damage to the GaN structure would negatively affect device’s reliability.
+Therefore, for GaN components, the focus is on inspection after the etching process.

-As for the etching part, the most challenging part of SiC etching is how to speed up the etching and end-point detection of processing.
+The most challenging part of SiC etching is how to speed up the etching and end-point detection.
 Rapid etching of this material is difficult due to the relatively high hardness of SiC.
-In addition, because the transistors of SiC components will adopt trench structures in the future, which means that the end point of processing will be in the blind area, and it is a relatively challenging task to control the etching depth just right through the endpoint detection.
+Also, because the transistors of SiC components will adopt trench structures in the future, it will be relatively challenging to control the etching depth through to the endpoint.

-In terms of GaN etching, the GaN layer is quite sensitive to the damage caused by the etching process, so during the etching process, the speed must be slowed down and carried out carefully.
-At present, SPTS has been able to control the reaction furnace to the limit that the plasma is about to disappear, thereby reducing the etching speed to the slowest, to avoid damage to the device structure as much as possible.
+Because the GaN layer is quite sensitive to damage caused by the etching process, the process speed must be slowed down and carried out carefully.
+At present, manufacturers are able to control the reaction furnace and plasma, thereby reducing etching speeds to avoid damage to the base material as much as possible.